 Split California King Mattress

 A California king size is split in half to allow sleepers to choose their best mattress for their side of the bed.
+It can be much more difficult to find than a traditional California king or a standard split king mattress, though.
+Specialized bedding for a split California king bed can also be challenging to find.

 Other Available Standard Sizes